nddao/IBM-Db2-zOS-samples/Files/README.md

 This folder contains datasets for the GLW workload.
 After transfering these .XMIT files to zOS LPAR using FTP to defined PDS datasets, we will use JCLs/GLWINST to unpack/terse them.

+### 1. List of helper files to define datasets, upload files to zOS LPAR, and unpack .XMIT/TRS datasets

+	* GLWDEFDS.JCL: JCL to define datasets for XMIT and TRS datasets.

+	* DEFINE.TXT : Sample Windows batch script to submit GLWDEFDS.JCL to zOS LPAR.

+	* UPLOAD.TXT: Sample Windows batch file to ftp XMIT and TRS files to zOS LPAR.

+	* UNPAK.JCL : JCL to unpack XMIT datasets and terse TRS datasets.

+	* UNPAK.TXT : Sample Windows batch script to submit UNPAK.JCL to zOS LPAR.

+	Note that you need to customize those above JCLs and batch scripts for your environment.

 ### 1. SGLWCFG
     Sample JCLs to set up and run the workload.
 These JCLs are from the SGLWSAMP and customized for the test environment.
 This set up uses the default values